-Huey Wilson (1928-2008) and his wife, Angelina (1930-2016), were both born and raised in Depression era Louisiana in large families with modest means.
-Working together as husband and wife, the Wilsons founded H. J. Wilson Co., Inc., a catalog showroom retail business in Baton Rouge in 1957.
-The company, after going public in 1971, grew to encompass 80 stores throughout the south.
-At the time of its sale in 1985, H. J. Wilson Co., Inc. had become the largest company headquartered in Baton Rouge employing 10,000 people and spanning 13 states.
-That same year, the Wilsons co-founded Gulf Island Fabrication, Inc., an oilfield service business headquartered in Houma, Louisiana that went public in 1997 and today employs approximately 2,000 people.
+Huey Wilson (1928-2008) and his wife, Angelina (1930-2016), were both born and raised in Louisiana during the Great Depression to large families with modest means.
+Together they founded H. J. Wilson Co., Inc., a catalog showroom retail business in Baton Rouge in 1957.
+The company went public in 1971 and grew to over 80 stores throughout the South.
+At the time of its sale in 1985, H. J. Wilson Co., Inc. had become the largest company headquartered in Baton Rouge, employing 10,000 people across 13 states.
+In 1990, the Wilsons co-founded Gulf Island Fabrication, Inc., an oilfield service business in Houma, LA.
+Gulf Island Fabrication went public in 1997 and has grown to employ nearly 2,000 people.
 Gulf Island Fabrication, Inc., is a global leader in the fabrication of offshore oil and gas platforms, onshore modules, marine vessels and other specialized structures.